Zaid-Ajaj/the-elmish-book/chapters/dev-flow/hot-module-replacement.md

 ```
 That's it!
 Make absolutely sure that you open the `Elmish.HMR` namespace as the last one just before bootstrapping the root program.
 What happens is that functions from the `Program` module are *shadowed* by functions coming from the namespace `Elmish.HMR` which is why `Elmish.HMR` has to be the last opened namespace (before `Elmish` and `Elmish.React` anyways) when enabling Hot Module Replacement in our application.

-Since the bootstrapping of the program now uses always enables HMR in Elmish, we can go one step further and make it development-specific like we did with the plugin:
+Since the bootstrapping of the program currently always enables HMR in Elmish, we can go one step further and make it development-specific like we did with the plugin:
 ```fsharp
 #if !DEBUG
 open Elmish